-Currently our partners include BioNext, Western’s new MedTech Incubator, Western Morrisette Entrepreneurship (startup incubator and programing), The Western Research Parks, Tech-Alliance London’s regional innovation centre and the London Economic Development Corporation (LEDC).
+Our partners include BioNext, Western’s new MedTech Incubator, Western Morrisette Entrepreneurship (startup incubator and programming), The Western Research Parks, Tech-Alliance London’s regional innovation centre and the London Economic Development Corporation (LEDC).

 In addition, we support our innovator’s interactions with other members of the regional innovation ecosystem and incubators (e.g., Velocity – Waterloo, MIX – Waterloo, Synapse – Hamilton, CDL – UToronto, H2i – UToronto, DMZ – Ryerson University, Forest City Synbio – London and OBIO), and funders (SWO-Angels, Equation Angels, Keiretsu Forum, along with the regional venture capital organizations).